How to Get Car Insurance in 5 Easy Steps

 Should you call or shop online for car insurance?

-If you already know how much coverage you need, it's a good idea to start by shopping for car insurance online.
-Comparing quotes online is much faster, and some companies will give you a discount for shopping online.
+If you already know how much coverage you need, shopping for car insurance online is much faster, and some companies will give you a discount.

-But if you aren't sure what you need, have questions about your coverage or want to compare quotes from smaller companies, it's better to contact a local, independent insurance agent.
+But if you aren't sure what you need, have questions about your coverage or want to compare quotes from smaller companies, it's best to contact a local, independent insurance agent.

 What should you consider when choosing a car insurance company?